Siphon880gh/project-manager-2022-11-03-roadmap/README.md

 ![](https://i.imgur.com/687V3Gf.png)

-^When you acquire a planned some features and acquired a new tech and found out it can lead to more features, that's a valid way too.
+^When you planned some features and acquired a new tech and found out it can lead to more features, that's a valid way too.
 So we can prioritize by features or outcomes.
 And we can prioritize by tech enablement.